J4zzing/j4zzing.github.io/source/_posts/C++Primer.md

 > Just as we can use iterators to traverse the elements in a vector, we can use pointers to traverse the elements in an array.
 Of course, to do so, we need to obtain pointers to the first and one past the last element.

-> To make it easier and safer to use pointers, the new library includes two functions, named
+> To make it easier and safer to use pointers, the new library includes two functions, named `begin` and `end`.
-> begin and end.

 > The result of subtracting two pointers is a library type named `ptrdiff_t`.
 Like
 > `size_t`, the `ptrdiff_t` type is a machine-specific type and is defined in the